jellydator/ttlcache/examples/httpcache/README.md

 This will spin a HTTP server on port `:8080` with the `/reports/{name}` route.
 The first time you call this endpoint with a custom name, it will take around 5 seconds to complete.
-All subsequent calls to the same path within one minute will fetch you a response within several milliseconds.
+All subsequent calls to using the same name within one minute will fetch you a response that will take milliseconds to complete.

-Endpoint calling using `curl`:
+The endpoint can be called using `curl`:

 ```
 curl 127.0.0.1:8080/reports/hello